 Tier two consists of sushi restaurants that can be a little hit-or-miss, but a hell of a lot more affordable.
 These places tend to focus more on specialty rolls, but great sushi and sashimi can be had.
 Poke and Yama are tier two type places.

-Kanoyama is a prime example of that tier one diamond in the rough find.
-This is some of the best fish you'll find for the money in Manhattan.
-It's a low key spot beloved by the downtown food community and is easily the best in the East Village as they import their fish daily.
+Kanoyama is a prime example of that tier one diamond in the rough.
+This is some of the best fish you’ll find for the money in Manhattan.
+It’s a low-key spot beloved by the downtown food community that imports their fish daily and is easily the best in the East Village.
 Friday and Saturday nights are slammed and can be problematic since they don’t take reservations on the weekend, so weekday dinner is the way to go.
-The sushi bar is an excellent place for Dining Solo and if you live in the hood, there is no better sushi delivery spot.
-While the menu can be a bit overwhelming, if you stick with the daily chef recommended specials and a couple of their signature appetizers, you'll be money.
+The sushi bar is an excellent place for dining solo, and if you live in the hood, there is no better sushi delivery spot.
+While the menu can be a bit overwhelming, if you stick with the daily chef-recommended specials and a couple of their signature appetizers, you’ll be money.

 Kanoyama really ups the ante in the miso soup department.
 They offer a number of different miso creations, our favorite being the Asari Miso with small cherry clams.
 It’s a great way to start off your meal and worth the few extra bucks.